Miihir79/DrawingCanvas-Library/README.md

 - Using **erase()** function to match the background color to the brush color
 - **Clear canvas** feature
 -- Using ***clearDrawingBoard()***
+-- Getter methods to get the current values of the attribute and also the drawing itself.

 ## Demo